farcasterxyz/protocol/README.md

 };
 ```

-Root Signers generate ECDSA signatures on the secp256k1 curve and can only publish Signer Authorization messages.
+Custody Signers generate ECDSA signatures on the secp256k1 curve and can only publish Signer Authorization messages.
 All other types of messages must be signed by Delegate Signers, which creates EdDSA signatures on Curve25519[^ed25519].
 Delegate Signers can be used to authorize new devices or even third-party services to sign messages for an account.
-If a Delegate Signer is compromised, it can be revoked by itself, an ancestor in its chain of trust, or any Root Signer.
+If a Delegate Signer is compromised, it can be revoked by itself, an ancestor in its chain of trust, or any Custody Signer.
 When a Signer is revoked, Hubs discard all of its signed messages because there is no way to tell the user's messages from the attackers.

 Users might also transfer an fid to a new custody address due to key recovery or changing wallets.
-It is usually desirable to preserve history and therefore both custody addresses become valid Root Signers.
+It is usually desirable to preserve history and therefore both custody addresses become valid Custody Signers.
 The set of valid signers for an fid form a series of distinct trees.
 Each tree's root is a historical custody address, and the leaves are delegate signers.

 <!-- Diagram of Signer Tree -->

 The Signer Set is a modified two-phase set with remove-wins and last-write-wins semantics.
-New messages are added to the set if signed by a valid delegate or root signer.
+New messages are added to the set if signed by a valid delegate or custody signer.
 A remove message is accepted if signed by itself or by an ancestor.
 A Signer can never be re-added once removed, and all of its descendant children and messages are discarded.

 A Set conflict can occur if two valid Signers separately authorize the same Delegate Signer, which breaks the tree data structure.
 If this occurs, the Set retains the message with the highest timestamp and lexicographical hash, in that order.

-## 4.6 Root Signer Revocations
+## 4.6 Custody Signer Revocations

 _This section is still under development._

-A Root Signer Revocation is a special message that is used to remove previous custody addresses from the list of valid signers.
+A Custody Signer Revocation is a special message that is used to remove previous custody addresses from the list of valid signers.
 This is useful if you believe that a previous address may have become compromised or if you are changing ownership of an fid.

 A revocation must include the blockchash of a specific Ethereum block.
 It must be signed by a custody address that owned it at the end of that block or afterwards.
-When received, the custody address at the end of the block specified is considered the first valid root signer.
+When received, the custody address at the end of the block specified is considered the first valid custody signer.
 All previous custody addresses and delegate signers issued by them are invalidated.

 ```ts
 type RootRevocationBody = {